-The Company monitors the shelf life of its products and historical expiration and spoilage trends, and writes-off inventory based on the estimated amount of inventory that will not be sold before expiration or spoilage.
-To estimate the amount of inventory that will expire prior to being sold, the Company reviews inventory quantities on hand, historical and projected sales, and historical expiration trends.
-The Company's calculation of the amount of inventory that will expire prior to sale has two components: 1) a demand or consumption based component that compares projected sales to inventory quantities on hand; and 2) an expiring inventory component that assesses the risk related to inventory that is near expiration by analyzing historical expiration trends to project inventory that will expire prior to being sold.
-The Company's model assumes that inventory will be sold on a first-in-first-out basis.
-Due to the nature of the inventory (surgical implants with expiration dates) and the fact that a significant portion of the Company's inventory is at medical facility consignment locations, estimating the amount of inventory that will expire and the amount of inventory that should be written-down involves significant judgments and estimates.
+The Company monitors the shelf life of its products and historical expiration and spoilage trends and writes down inventory based on the estimated amount of inventory that may not be distributed before expiration or spoilage.
+To estimate the amount of inventory that will expire prior to being distributed, the Company reviews inventory quantities on hand, historical and projected distribution levels, and historical expiration trends.
+The Company's calculation of the amount of inventory that will expire prior to distribution has two components: 1) a demand or consumption-based component that compares projected distribution to inventory quantities on hand; and 2) an expiring inventory component that assesses the risk related to inventory will be distributed on a first-in, first-out basis.
+Due to the nature of the inventory (surgical implants with expiration dates) and the fact that significant portions of the Company's inventory is at medical facility consignment locations, estimating the amount of inventory that will expire and the amount of inventory that should be written down involves significant judgments and estimates.